encircled/ELight/README.md

 ELight
 ======

-Lightweight IoC container for java.
+Lightweight and fast IoC container for Java.
 Full reference implementation of JSR-330 and custom features.

 Usage